 That’s why this infection commonly occurs on feet.
 For example, people commonly contract the infection through standing in communal showers.

 Athlete’s foot and eczema have many similarities.
+For instance, both skin conditions can cause:

 A